 The Rule of Law

-Our students will encounter rules and laws throughout their entire lives.
-We want our students to understand that whether these laws govern the class, The Academy, the neighbourhood or the country, they are set for good reasons and must be adhered to.
+Our pupils will encounter rules and laws throughout their entire lives.
+We want our pupils to understand that whether these laws govern the class, The Academy, the neighbourhood or the country, they are set for good reasons and must be adhered to.

 Assembly focus: The Rule of Law